 ATMs are on every corner and are commonly used.
 Withdrawing money is safe, but before choosing an ATM, check if your bank has a partnership with any Turkish bank for lower fees.

 ‘Otopark’ is the word which means ‘parking’ in Turkish, but have in mind that it cannot be found anywhere.
 When you see a sign ‘Park Yapilmaz’, it is not allowed to park your car there.
-Parking lots are operated by ‘’IsPark’’, and while there is at least one per district, it is really difficult to find a spot in rush hours.
+Parking lots are operated by ‘’IsPark’’, and while there is at least one per district, it is really difficult to find a spot during the rush hours.
 You might see other cars parked everywhere (mostly by locals), but avoid doing that since there is no guarantee that it is legal.
 We recommend using public transport and leaving your car at the hotel parking while in Istanbul.

 Country code: +90